Google

-Hybrid Cars - Best Alternative Energy Source
+Hybrid Cars - Alternative Energy

 Hybrid Cars & Japanese and American Automobile Companies

-While the Detroit car companies have been pushing SUVs and pickup trucks so obscenely large that they can serve as small school buses or carry small cars in the pick-up truck bed, Toyota saw the need for the hybrids, got busy and engineered a great hybrid car - the Prius.
+While the Detroit car companies were pushing SUVs and pickup trucks so obscenely large that they could serve as small school buses or carry small cars in the truck bed, Toyota saw the need for the hybrids, got busy and engineered a great hybrid car - the Prius.
 The Toyota Prius was the first mass-produced hybrid.
 The technology for the Prius, when examined, looks amazingly simple.
 But then, so do most inventions when looked at retrospectively.
 From my experience working in the patent field, I remember the often-repeated tale of how the whiskered expert reacts to a new invention (someone else's invention):

 1. When first introduced, the whiskered expert says, "It won't work!"